zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 layout: post
 title: "Pipelines of FeatureUnions of Pipelines"
 ---
+Since I posted a [postmortem][postmortem] of my entry to Kaggle's See Click Fix competition, I've meant to keep sharing things that I learn as I improve my machine learning skills.
+One that I've been meaning to share is [scikit-learn][sklearn]'s pipeline module.
+The following is a moderately detailed explanation and a few examples of how I use pipelining when I work on competitions.

-A powerful feature of scikit-learn is the ability to chain transformers and estimators together in such a way that you can use them as a single unit.
+The pipeline module of scikit-learn allows you to chain transformers and estimators together in such a way that you can use them as a single unit.
 This comes in very handy when you need to jump through a few hoops of data extraction, transformation, normalization, and finally train your model (or use it to generate predictions).

 When I first started participating in Kaggle competitions, I would invariably get started with some code that looked similar to this: